dataPulverizer/interface-d-c-fortran/README.md

 ## Calling C functions from D.

-If you are on Linux, you will have C libraries installed these functions can be called from D with ease - actually easier than calling them from C or C++, you don't even need to explicitly import the C library that the function sits in.
-Just declare the function signature under `extern (C)`.
+If you are on Linux, you will have C libraries installed these functions can be called from D with ease - actually easier than calling them from C or C++, you don't even need to explicitly import the C library that the function sits in, just declare the function signature under `extern (C)`.
 Below we import the `fabs` and `pow` functions from the C `math.h` library.

 ```
 import std.stdio: writeln;